 The flavor of cocoa is affected at every step in the production process.
 Because we control every step—from planting and pruning the trees to harvesting and drying the beans to conching and tempering the chocolate—we can pursue our passion for perfect chocolate, and share it with you.
-Keeping the entire production process here on the Island also creates greater financial security for us, the hard-working farmer-owners.
+Keeping the entire production process here on the Island also creates greater financial security for Jouvay's cocoa farmer-owners.

 Cocoa grows best within a narrow geographic belt that spans just 20 degrees above and below the equator.
-The environment must be both wet and warm, with lots of shade.
+The environment must be tropical, with the just the right amount of humidity, warmth and shade.
 The cocoa tree is an “understory” rainforest tree, requiring the “canopy” provided by taller trees.

 In Grenada, the “Spice Isle,” cocoa trees grow in among a wide variety of fruit and spice trees, flowers, and bushes.
 Not only does this arrangement provide a healthy, sustainable ecosystem, it also produces a rich, complex-tasting cocoa, with hints of nutmeg, clove, banana, and all the other fragrant neighboring plants.